komodorio/docs/docs/Learn/Komodor-Agent.md

 ### Get an API Key
-Tha API key can be found in the [Integration page](https://app.komodor.com/main/integration).
+The API key can be found in the [Integration page](https://app.komodor.com/main/integration).

 ![API Key Location](./img/api_key_location.png)